-Corona is a city located in California.
-With a 2020 population of 171,213, it is the 30th largest city in California and the 155th largest city in the United States.
-Corona is currently growing at a rate of 0.70% annually and its population has increased by 12.36% since the most recent census, which recorded a population of 152,374 in 2010.
-Spanning over 40 miles, Corona has a population density of 4,282 people per square mile.
+Corona is a city located in Riverside County California.
+Corona has a 2023 population of 164,179.
+Corona is currently growing at a rate of 1.38% annually and its population has increased by 4.19% since the most recent census, which recorded a population of 157,570 in 2020.

 Corona is located in Riverside County, California about 48 miles southeast of Los Angeles and 95 miles northwest of San Diego.
 Corona is part of the Inland Empire, a large metropolitan area and region with a population of 4.6 million.
 Corona is the 3rd largest city in Riverside County after Riverside and Moreno Valley.